fbpx

 Celebrating the best new works by British, Irish or UK resident composers writing for classical and sound art.

-BBC Radio 3 will broadcast the ceremony on 18 November in a special edition of the New Music Show and the episode will also be available on BBC Sounds.
+The Ivors Classical Awards will take place on Tuesday 12th November at the BFI Southbank in London.
+BBC Radio 3 will broadcast the ceremony in a special edition of the New Music Show on Saturday 16 November, which will also be available on BBC Sounds.

-2023 Awards Ceremony
+2024 Awards Ceremony

 • Date